-Our Marvellous Family Grants provide support to help UK families in financial hardship who are caring for a seriously ill child.
+Our Marvellous Family Grants provide support to help UK families in financial hardship who are caring for a child with a serious illness.

 If you are a parent or carer, please read the following information carefully before contacting an applicant officer.